CaedinM/flipper/README.md

 # 🦭 Flipper — All-in-One Resell Analytics Platform

-Flipper is an **AI-powered resale analytics platform** designed for modern resellers of collectibles, sneakers, tickets, and limited-release goods.
-It combines **inventory tracking, order logging, profitability analytics, and AI-driven market research** into a single streamlined workflow.
+Flipper is a **resale analytics platform** designed for modern resellers of collectibles, sneakers, tickets, and limited-release goods.
+It combines **inventory tracking, order logging, deep profitability analytics, and automated release calendar scraping** into a single streamlined workflow.

-This project blends **data engineering, product analytics, and autonomous AI agents** to help users identify high-value opportunities and track performance over time.

 ---